celo-org/celo-composer/README.md

 yarn dev
 ```

-**Serve your React app to your mobile device for testing via a tunnel.
+**Serve your React app to your mobile device for testing via a tunnel.**

-**
+Next.js defaults to serving your app on port 3000, so that's what we'll do here:

 ```shell
 npx localtunnel --port 3000
 ```

+Read more about localtunnel [here](https://www.npmjs.com/package/localtunnel).

 - Edit smart contracts in `packages/hardhat/contracts`.
 - Edit deployment scripts in `packages/hardhat/deploy`.
-- Edit frontend in `packages/nextjs-wagmi-ui/pages/index.tsx`.
+- Edit frontend in `packages/react-app/pages/index.tsx`.
 - Open http://localhost:3000 to see the app.

 You can run `yarn deploy --reset` to force re-deploy your contracts to your local development chain.